 Wondering what inexpensive gifts to get for senior citizens?
 These ideas will help you get the best gifts for senior citizens that are practical and enjoyable!

 Sometimes it can be a struggle knowing what gifts to give your aging parents or grandparents.
 Especially if they’ve downsized to a smaller place to live or if they live in a facility of some kind.

 Whether they live in a facility or at home, these inexpensive gifts for senior citizens will make their lives easier and safer.
-I’ve tried to keep this list no more than $25 price range.
+I’ve tried to keep this list around the $25 price range.

 This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.
 Please see my disclosure for more details.

 - So you know your elderly loved one would prefer a practical gift but just don’t know what actually is practical?
 Practical varies from person to person, but basically something they can use to make their life easier.